HubertHartan/Sankofa-Healthcare-Project-Vaccination-UI/README.md

 ## Vaccination User Interface
 ### Vaccination UI

-This project contains the frontend user interface for vaccination UI for Sankofa Healthcare Framework.
+This project contains the frontend user interface for vaccination UI for Sankofa Healthcare Framework, an open development project under IBM.
+More information for the project can be found on IBM's Center for Advanced Studies website: http://ccode.ibm-asset.com/cas/centers/chicago/projects/research/shf/

 The Sankofa Healthcare Framework is a private Blockchain Platform system for Healthcare for sensitive, including interoperable data warehouses through standards-based APIs.